 However, in the end, the customer pays returns indirectly.
 The calculation of prices is a complex optimization.
-Beside the labor costs and anticipated profit, among other variables, it considers shipping costs, potential damage and average return rate.
+It includes what they paid the manufacturer and the costs of the middlemen.
+Beside the labor costs to pack the order, overhead, and anticipated profit, among other variables, it considers shipping costs, potential damage, and average return rate.
 The “free return” is distributed equally among all customers, no matter whether they return or don’t return the merchandise.

 Along with online fashion and the upcoming of social media in the first decade of the Millennium advertisement changed.
 A whole new job market developed around the internet and social media with bloggers and trendsetters.
 As often when there is a new demand in work force and ways of marketing, there exists a lot of trial-and-error.

-People with large followings on social media and high engagement rates, who promote products or services on their accounts or blog are influencers.
+First, what are social media influencers?
+They are people with large followings on social media and high engagement rates.
+Social media influencers promote products or services on their accounts or blog.
 Their audiences pay attention to their posts and come back again for more.
 Consequently, businesses are interested to work with influencers.

 Social media influencers can promote a business’ offers by

 If influencers advertise and sell from their account, they will get commissions when their followers purchase thru the affiliate links.
 You don’t pay more when you purchase a product through these links.
-Like with the return costs, the commission is distributed over all online purchase s of the business.
-No matter whether you order directly from the online store’s page or via your favorite guru’s affiliate link.
+Like with the return costs, the commission is distributed over all online purchases of the business.
+No matter whether you order directly from the online store’s page or via your favorite influencer’s affiliate link.
 You pay the same.

 Brands distinguish between nano-, micro- and macro-influencers.
 Nano-influencers have less than 2000 followers.
 Micro-influencers have between 2,000 and 50,000 followers; macro-influencers more than 50K.